yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 In the **SSH User** field, enter the name of the user that has SSH privileges on your instances.
 This is required because to provision on-premises nodes with YugabyteDB, YugabyteDB Anywhere needs SSH access to these nodes.
 Unless you plan to provision the database nodes manually, the user needs to have password-free sudo permissions to complete a few tasks.

-If the SSH user requires a password for sudo access or the SSH user does not have sudo access, follow the steps described in [Provision nodes manually](#provision-nodes-manually).
+If the SSH user requires a password for sudo access or the SSH user does not have sudo access, you must enable the **Manually Provision Nodes** option (under **Advanced**).

 In the **SSH Port** field, provide the port number of SSH client connections.